 This course also introduces basic concepts in Pharmaceutics including discussion on dosage form design and routes of administration.

-This course is a Compulsory Program Component that students must pass in order to progress in the Bachelor of Pharmacy (Honours) program.
+This course is a compulsory program requirement for students in the Bachelor of Pharmacy (Honours) program.

-1. Understand and explain the role of pharmacy practice in the importance of public health in primary health care in Australia and globally.
+1. Explain the role of pharmacy practice in public health and primary health care in Australia and globally.

-2. Perform pharmaceutical calculations correctly and develop competency in the preparation of extemporaneous pharmaceutical products and dispensing.
+2. Perform pharmaceutical calculations correctly and develop skills in the preparation of extemporaneous pharmaceutical products and dispensing.

-5. Describe the distribution of pharmaceuticals within Australia.
+3. Describe the availability of pharmaceuticals within Australia.

-6. Understand the legislative (State and Australian Government) requirements for the production and distribution of pharmaceutical products of adequate safety, quality and efficacy.
+4. Describe the legislative (State and Australian Government) requirements for the production and supply of pharmaceutical products of adequate safety, quality and efficacy.

-7. Understand the core principles of good communication and display competency in counselling.
+5. Describe the core principles of good communication in health care.

 2. The Australian healthcare system, including cultural awareness and Aboriginal and Torres Strait islander health care.